Kunalgsolanki/NextjsTutorial/README.md

 # NextjsTutorial
+goes to branch mster clone the code follow it
 Here my NextJs + typeScript tutorial Repo which use as documentation for learning Next.js + TypeScript.

 ## Installations